hwixley/WYX-CLI/README.md

 ### Other Utilities
 1. `ip`: get local and public IP addresses of your computer
 2. `genqr <url?> <fname?>`: generate a png QR code for the specified URL
+3. `wifi`: lists details about available wifi networks on your host machine

 <hr>